 - Docs in the Parks Program Intern

-Learn more about each project here: URI Spring 2018 Internships
+Learn more about each project here: URI Summer 2018 Internships

-Applications for Spring 2018 internships can be found here.
+Applications for Summer 2018 internships can be made here.

 For more information, contact Dr. Edward Orser, URI Program Manager.